 In 2016 we were awarded a National Forums grant from the Institute of Museum and Library Services, to support the development of a teaching and learning toolkit on design for diversity.
 Read more…

 Underlying many of DSG’s projects are complex text encoding and data representation standards including the Text Encoding Initiative (TEI) Guidelines and Scalable Vector Graphics (SVG), metadata languages such as MODS, interoperability standards like the International Image Interoperability Framework (IIIF), and linked open data technologies and standards such as RDF and OWL.
 DSG has world-class expertise in some of these (notably TEI) and a strong research interest in all of them.
 We work actively to contribute to standards bodies and open-source development initiatives, and our research also supports other institutions through consulting and workshops.

 Digital Repository Systems

 One of DSG’s major areas of research and development is CERES, the Community-Enhanced Repository for Engaged Scholarship: a repository-based framework for creating, publishing, and using complex forms of digital scholarship.
 CERES will soon be backed by Charon, a framework to support the transcription, encoding, translation, editing, and annotation activities involved in creating repository collections of full-text digital materials.
 In addition, DSG supports the TEI Archiving, Publishing, and Access Service (TAPAS) which offers a public service to publish and curate TEI data.
 The architecture of these frameworks, and their use of cutting-edge information standards, is an area of active research for DSG.
-The functional specification for Charon is now being circulated for public comment through the end of June 2017; please take a look and share your thoughts!
+The functional specification for Charon was publicly circulated in the summer of 2017.
+We continue to welcome input and expressions of interest in collaboration.
+Please take a look and share your thoughts.